jc-prg/mbox/BACKLOG.md

 ## ToDo

-- BUG srv: looses internet connection from time to time; -> check if internet connect exists first

 ### IN PROGRESS

-- BUG Play stream in local mode
+- ...

 ### KNOWN BUGS

+- BUG srv: looses internet connection from time to time; -> check if internet connect exists first
-- BUG server - after connecting card to album the message "invalid entry connected" is spoken -> move all data to cache directly
+- BUG server -> after connecting card to album, the server has to be reload <-> the message "invalid entry connected" is spoken -> move all data to cache directly?
 - BUG server - Start with STREAM and card laying on the RFID sensor leads to an error -> remove card_id, until connection is OK
 - BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?
 - BUG check if audio device is connected -> show visible error message in client (restart of computer usually works)